 11. Try a progressive dinner!

 Start somewhere for appetizers, hit up another place for your main course, and finish it off with dessert at your local coffee shop or bakery.
-Or you can do what those of us who are trying to pay off student loans do: progressive fast food dinner.
-Twice the jank.
-Half the price.

 12. Christmas shop online.